molgenis/capice-resources/README.md

 ## Usage

-### TLDR

-**IMPORTANT:** Unless mentioned otherwise, filenames refer to the same file.
-So if an output filename is described in 1 step and a step later mentions the same filename, they both refer to the same file.

-**IMPORTANT 2:** Bash scripts have been adjusted to function with "apptainer".
-If using singularity: change "apptainer" synthax within scripts to "singularity". `APPTAINER_BIND` can be ignored if system is properly set up for apptainer bind paths.

 1. Update the CAPICE tool:
    1. Make new branch for [CAPICE](https://github.com/molgenis/capice) and checkout this branch locally.
    2. Determine feature to add and check whether a VEP processor should be written for it (VEP processors usually don't